-HUM-220 Human Values and Meaning 3 (3-0) F
+HUM-220Human Values and Meaning3 (3-0)ANDPrerequisites:ENG-111Corequisites:None

 This course presents some major dimensions of human experience as reflected in art, music, literature, philosophy, and history.
 Topics include the search for identity, the quest for knowledge, the need for love, the individual and society, and the meaning of life.
 Upon completion, students should be able to recognize interdisciplinary connections and distinguish between open and closed questions and between narrative and scientific models of understanding.
-A field trip is required.
 (1997 SU) This course has been approved to satisfy the following requirement(s):

-Humanities/Fine Arts Gen. Ed. course for A.A. and A.S.
+• Humanities/Fine Arts Gen. Ed. course for A.A.S. and A.G.E.

 HUM-230 Leadership Development 3 (3-0) FS

+Prerequisites: ENG-111

+Corequisites: None